nginx/unit-docs/source/howto/modules.rst

 Languages supported by Unit fall into these two categories:

-- :ref:`External <modules-ext>` (Go, Node.js): Run outside Unit and communicate with it via wrapper packages.
+- :ref:`External <modules-ext>` (Go, Node.js, WebAssembly): Run outside Unit
+  with an interface layer to the native runtime.

 - :ref:`Embedded <modules-emb>` (Java, Perl, PHP, Python, Ruby): Execute in runtimes that Unit loads at startup.